SebastianOrmaechea/An-lisis-Supervisado-Grupo-32/README.md

-# Analisis-Supervisado-Grupo-32
+# Supervised-Learning-Team - 32
-Practico de Análisis supervisado para la competencia Kaggle
+Supervised learning practical work for the Kaggle competition